Mental Health Facilities Wheaton, IL

 Central Dupage Hospital Psychiatry Units - 2.2 miles from Wheaton, IL

 Central Dupage Hospital Psychiatry Units is a mental health clinic in Winfield, IL, located at 25 North Winfied Road, 60190 zip code area.
-Central Dupage Hospital Psychiatry Units provides telemedicine/telehealth and hospital inpatient treatment.
-Central Dupage Hospital Psychiatry Units offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and activity therapy to young adults, adults and seniors 65 or older.
+Central Dupage Hospital Psychiatry Units provides hospital inpatient treatment and telemedicine/telehealth.
+Central Dupage Hospital Psychiatry Units offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
 Central Dupage Hospital Psychiatry Units also supports seniors or older adults.
-Additional services offered at Central Dupage Hospital Psychiatry Units include case management, suicide prevention services and integrated primary care services.
+Additional services offered at Central Dupage Hospital Psychiatry Units include integrated primary care services, suicide prevention services and case management.

 Learn More